Mantablast/HoriseonSocialSolutionServices/README.md

 -The .hero class was changed to .hero-image to be more descriptive -I deleted an unnecessary "Developer" folder to ensure proper loading and browser reading of index.html and style.css -There were pproximately three containers were improperly contained as <div> tags with classes which where renamed with proper semantics (footer, nav, aside)
+-To maintain sequential order of headers, the H2 header in <footer> was changed to H4

 Live URL:
 https://missaimeejay.github.io/HoriseonSocialSolutionServices/